Are you dreaming of hitting the open road and exploring nature? Maybe you’ve heard about motorhomes, but you’re not sure what they’re all about.

 - New or used (used offers dramatic savings, but more maintenance and repair issues)?

-- What type of bathroom (a “wet bath” with toilet below the shower or full bath with separate shower, toilet, sink, and storage)?
+- What type of bathroom (a “wet bath” with a toilet below the shower or a full bath with a separate shower, toilet, sink, and storage)?

 - Where will you store the motorhome (at home is cheaper and more convenient)?

 - Will you camp at commercial campgrounds, basic public campgrounds, or dry camp/boondock (dry camping requires solar or generator electricity and a larger water system)?